-Tick any of the following that applied to you on 30 June 2011:
+Tick any of the following that applied to you on 30 June 2012:

-- ☐ You were working full time. - ☐ You had worked full time for three months or more in 2010-11 (ignoring full-time work that was followed by full-time study), and you intended to work full time for most or all of 2011-12 and not study full time in 2011-12.
+- ☐ You were: - □ working full time or had worked full time for three months or more in 2011-12 (ignoring full-time work that was followed by full-time study), and

-- ☐ You were entitled to a disability support pension or a rehabilitation allowance, or someone was entitled to receive a carer allowance to take care of you. - ☐ You were permanently blind. - ☐ You were disabled with the likelihood of that disability being permanent or long term. - ☐ You were entitled to a double orphan pension, and you received little or no financial support from your - ☐ You were unable to work full time because of permanent mental or physical disability, and you received little or no financial support from your relatives.
+- ☐ intending to work full time for most or all of 2012-13 and not study full time in 2012-13. - ☐ You were entitled to a disability support pension or someone was entitled to a carer allowance to care for you. - ☐ You were permanently blind. - ☐ You were disabled and were likely to suffer from that disability permanently or for an extended period. - ☐ You were entitled to a double orphan pension, and you received little or no financial support from your relatives. - ☐ You were unable to work full time because of a permanent mental or physical disability, and you received little or no financial support from your relatives. - ☐ You were the main beneficiary of a special disability trust.